vitalfadeev/MainThings/README.md

 ## MainThings is Color Scheme for Sublime Text 3

-This is a color scheme for Sublime Text 3.
+This is teh Color Scheme for Sublime Text 3.

 A specially for D language.